 The distinction of ranks in society, in the same way, is an evil; but in our fallen world, an absolute equality would be an absolute stagnation of all enterprise and industry. … It can be affirmed that no form of government, and of no condition of society that it is absolutely the best or the worst; and in the inscrutable Providence of God, it is, no doubt, arranged that the circumstances of individuals, and the social and political institutions of communities, are, upon the whole, those which are best adapted to the degree of their moral progress.
 (Thornwell 1871-73, 421)

-Immediately following this use of conservative organicism, Thornwell engages in blatant white supremacy/manifest destiny thinking:
+Immediately following this use of conservative organicism, Thornwell unmistakably engages in white supremacy/manifest destiny thinking:

 The free citizen of England and America could not endure the condition of African bondage; it would defeat his individual development.
 Neither could these nations endure the lifeless stagnation of Asiatic despotism.
 But the governments of Asia may be the only ones consistent with the moral development of their people, and subjection to a master, the state in which the African is most effectually trained to the moral end of his being.
 When we consider the diversities in moral position, which sin has been the means of entailing upon the race, we may be justified in affirming, that, relatively to some persons and to some times, Slavery may be a good, or to speak more accurately, a condition, from which, though founded in a curse, the Providence of God extracts a blessing.
 (Thornwell 1871-73, 421)

-The primacy of conservative organicism in Thornwell’s framing of socio-political events left him intellectually numb and unable to counter the noxiousness of white supremacy; he was capable of vicious thinking all while denouncing particular biologically-based arguments for racism:
+The primacy of conservative organicism in Thornwell’s framing of socio-political events left him intellectually numb and unable to counter the idolatrous allure of white supremacy; he was capable of this immoral thinking all while denouncing particular biologically-based arguments for racism:

 “It is a public testimony to our faith that the Negro is of one blood with ourselves, that he has sinned as we have, and that he has equal interest with us in the great redemption.
 Science, falsely so called, may attempt to exclude him from the brotherhood of humanity.
 Men may be seeking eminence and distinction by arguments which link him with the brute; but the instinctive impulses of our nature, combined with the plainest declarations of the Word of God, lead us to recognize in his form and lineaments, in his moral, religious, and intellectual nature, the same humanity in which we glory as the image of God.
 We are not ashamed to call him our brother.”
 (Thornwell 1871-73, 404)

 Thornwell did not see white southern society as the moral rulers par excellence over African American people alone.
-Farmer draws attention to Thornwell’s engagement with manifest destiny ideology and white supremacy in a letter written to his wife in 1845:
+In his study Farmer includes an 1845 letter from Thornwell to wife, which showcases another engagement with manifest destiny ideology and white supremacy:

 The more I reflect upon the subject, the more I am satisfied that the mission of our Republic will not be accomplished, until we embrace in our Union the whole of the North American continent. … I go for Texas; I should like also to have California; we must hold on to Oregon, if we have to do it at the point of the bayonet; and I would be glad even to get Mexico itself. … “If the Yankees feel disposed to leave us, let them go; but the West and South can never be separated.
 There is at work in this land a Yankee spirit, and an American spirit; and the latter must triumph.
 (Farmer 246-247)